 A Rehabilitation Program for Disabled Vets

 UVS is the acronym for the United Veterans Service.
-The UVS was organized by Helen Lengfeld (also the founder of the PWGA) after WW2 to organize volunteer groups across the country.
+The UVS was organized by Helen Lengfeld, founder of our association, after WW2 to organize volunteer groups across the country.
 In 1946, she started the Golf Swing Clubs.
 The first was in the Menlo Park Division of the VA.
 The golf course was a pitch and putt course on the hospital grounds.
 The program offers physical therapy and gives the veterans an incentive to overcome their disabilities.

 THE PROGRAM TODAY: